 - rise of the leadership and reduction of management

-When this happens, the need for the Project Manager just disappears.
-There is simply less need for the high level of co-ordination required and fake motivation required for teams working in a purely Agile way.
+When this happens, the need for the Project Manager simply disappears.
+There is less need for the high level of coordination and fake motivation required for teams working in a purely agile way.

 Co-ordination Chaos.
 Thank you for Ari Tikka for sharing.